phalcon-orphanage/docs/en/application.md

 ```

 ### Multi Module
-A multi-module application uses the same document root for more than one module.
+A multimodule application uses the same document root for more than one module.
 Modules are groups of components/files that offer functionality but increase maintainability and isolate functionality if necessary.
 Each module must implement the [Phalcon\Mvc\ModuleDefinitionInterface][mvc-moduledefinitioninterface], to ensure proper functionality.
 A sample directory structure can be seen below:

 ```
 multiple/